-The Tresillian story begins in 1918 with the formation of the Royal Society for the Welfare of Mothers and Babies at the Sydney Town Hall.
-The Society was a NSW government initiative sparked by soaring infant mortality rates and a desperate shortage of health services for new mothers.
+The Tresillian story began on 3rd November, 1918 with the formation of the Royal Society for the Welfare of Mothers and Babies at the Sydney Town Hall.
+The Society was established as a NSW government initiative, sparked by soaring infant mortality rates and a desperate shortage of health services for new mothers.

 The need for intervention was exacerbated by the First World War, which left many young mothers widowed and the Spanish Flu pandemic which reached Sydney in January 1919.
-In the same period 47,000 babies lost their lives through poverty, disease and lack of hygiene.
-The Society’s primary aim back then was to make a difference to the high mortality rate of children under the age of five.
-In 1919 the Society was incorporated by an Act of Parliament in New South Wales.
+In the same period around 60,000 babies lost their lives through poverty, disease and lack of hygiene.
+The Society’s primary aim was to make a difference to the high mortality rate of children under the age of five.
+In 1919, the Society was incorporated by an Act of Parliament in New South Wales.
 Then in 1921, Queen Mary became Patron until her death in March 1953.
 On 4th August, 1954 Queen Elizabeth II, who had just visited Australia, took on the role of Patron and remains so to this day.

-In 1921, Dr Margaret Harper, the first Medical Director established an “Infant Welfare Training School’ at the Society’s first Centre in 2 Shaw Street, Petersham to educate Baby Health Centre nurses so they could be more effective in helping parents address basic problems such as a lack of hygiene and immunisation programs.
+In 1921, Dr Margaret Harper, the first Medical Director established an ‘Infant Welfare Training School’ at the Society’s first Centre in 2 Shaw Street, Petersham, to educate Baby Health Nurses so they could be more effective in helping parents address basic problems such as a lack of hygiene and immunisation.

-With close to 100 years of invaluable service for young families across New South Wales, Tresillian has played an important and unique role in the history of New South Wales.
-These days Tresillian has four Centres across New South Wales at Willoughby, Wollstonecraft, Penrith and Belmore with a range of services including parenting programs, counselling and one on one advice, designed to provide professional support for families with a baby, toddler or pre-schooler.
+With over 100 years of invaluable service to generations of young families Tresillian has played an important and unique role in the history of New South Wales and continues to offer a range of services including parenting programs, counselling and one on one advice, designed to provide professional support for families with a baby, toddler or pre-schooler.